Han Sun-hwa: 2021–present: Acting breakthrough and prominent roles

 In 2022, Han made a special appearance in the SBS drama Why Her.
-She later appeared in the drama O'PENing – First Snow, which is a solo drama with Lee Jae-in and Kang Gil-woo.
+She later appeared in the solo drama O'PENing – The First Glance, alongside actors Lee Jae-in and Kang Gil-woo.
+She subsequently played the role of Hye-young in the thesis film A Letter from Kyoto, which premiered at the 27th Busan International Film Festival (BIFF) before its theatrical release in 2023.